resourcium/resourcium.github.io/content/sso_article/index.md

   }
   ```

-Here I chose the popup method of authentication, you can also chose redirect.
+Here we chose the popup method of authentication, you can also chose redirect.

 The functions called `showError` and `showResult` are examples and they will likely be different in your application.